-The combined effect of the spot rates for Turkish Lira and US Dollar is a negative impact of 67.5m TL.
-The aggregate investment performance of the pension funds were lower than the year 1 spot rate.
-This meant that lower than expected funds under management accumulated at the end of the year.
-Therefore there has been additional negative economic variance due to lower projected fund management fee income from lower funds under management.
-Whereas the depreciation of the Turkish Lira during period against the US Dollar leading to exchange rate gains due to dollar denominated products.
+The combined effect of the spot rates for Turkish Lira and US Dollar is a negative impact of 246.9m TL, of which 241,7m TL comes from the US Dollar portfolio.
+The depreciation of the Turkish Lira during period against the US Dollar leads to exchange rate gains (+50m TL MCEV) due to dollar denominated products.